 Spaces to display scuplutres and artwork

-While this zone will take time to establish and grow, we aim to finish the major landscaping by end of 2026, and open the full garden by summer 2027.
-We need to fundraise £5000 to achive this goal.
+While this zone will take time to establish and grow, we aim to finish the major landscaping by end of 2027, and open the full garden by summer 2028.
+We need to fundraise a further £5000 to achive this goal.